ddev/ddev.com/src/content/blog/advanced-add-on-contributor-training.md

 ## Checking required version of DDEV

 Some add-ons may require a specific version of DDEV.
-In DDEV v1.23.4 it will be possible to just specify a `ddev_version_constrant` in the `install.yaml`, but for now there are two other techniques:
+In DDEV v1.23.4 it will be possible to just specify a `ddev_version_constraint` in the `install.yaml`, but for now there are two other techniques:

 1. Check for the existence of a DDEV "capability" using `ddev debug capabilities`.
 For example: